The Roads Most Traveled

 Driving in Costa Rica, a primer (with gifs).

 At some point I was told that Australian military officers don't run or rush, even if they are in a rush.
 The point is to maintain control, or at least look like you are in control.
 I have no idea if this is true.
 Google cannot easily confirm it.
-No matter, after 20 years in my head, it's basically fact.
+Never matter, it's 20 years in my head, it's basically fact.
 The way you drive safely in Costa Rica is to never be in a rush.
 Being late to most anything is a universal state of being in Costa Rica; the excuse is always traffic.
 Why fight reality?
 Don't run or rush.
 No one expects it or rewards it.
 The penalty for rushing?
 The vast majority of accidents we've seen are rear-end collisions.

 Do you feel more comfortable driving with guardrails, curbs and shoulders?
 Costa Rica does not care.
 Only you can prevent your car from slipping into a 6' drainage ditch, a two vehicle depth embankment, or sliding off the side of a mountain.
-The risk is a you-problem.
-Not succumbing to the risk is a you-solution.
+The risk is a you-problem, not succumbing to the risk is a you-solution.

 After all of this, one might still ask, what's the big deal?
 Keep your head on a swivel, don't rush, drive slow, stay on the road...how complicated could this be?